 The Irrometer Company had its beginnings in 1951.
 Tom Prosser, a local inventor in Riverside, saw the people at the citrus experimental station at the University of California, Riverside, using homemade instruments to do research studies.
 He felt he could design a unit that he could sell to the citrus growers, which he did.
 However, he realized that he was a designer, not a marketer.
 Needing someone who could market his product, he got together with Shel Pooley, a businessman, who basically took over operations.
 In 1951, the Irrometer Company was established.

 “Pooley put the company on the map,” said Penning.
 “He believed in the product and had a passion for it.”
 He was focused on establishing and growing the company.
+By the mid 1980s, Irrometer grew to a point where it needed more management people.
+Bill Pogue signed on as sales manager and continued to help grow the company.
+A few years later, Pooley passed away and Pogue succeeded him as president, staying with the company for 24 years.

 In 1971, the company was acquired by an investment group that felt that using water properly was a good business.
 Today, acquired by yet another investment group, Irrometer reports good growth worldwide and is financially sound.